openjdk/jdk/doc/building.md

 machine running macOS.
 See the section on [Apple Xcode](#apple-xcode) on some strategies to deal with this.

-It is recommended that you use at least Mac OS X 10.9 (Mavericks).
-At the time of writing, the JDK has been successfully compiled on macOS versions up to 10.12.5 (Sierra), using XCode 8.3.2 and `--disable-warnings-as-errors`.
+It is recommended that you use at least Mac OS X 10.13 (High Sierra).
+At the time of writing, the JDK has been successfully compiled on macOS 10.12 (Sierra).

 The standard macOS environment contains the basic tooling needed to build, but for external libraries a package manager is recommended.
 The JDK uses